 Code of Conduct

 COPE aims to define best practice in the ethics of scholarly publishing and to assist editors, editorial board members, owners of journals and publishers to achieve this.
 One of the ways in which it fulfils this mission is by the publication of its Code of Conduct and Best Practice Guidelines for Journal Editors.
 (English, [PDF, 298 kb], Chinese, [PDF, 724 kb]).
-Editors who are COPE members are expected to follow this Code of Conduct and COPE will consider complaints against those who have not followed the Code.
+Editors who are COPE members are expected to follow this Code of Conduct.

 The Best Practice Guidelines, however, are more aspirational and we recognise that it may not be possible for all journals to follow them.
 The two guidelines were revised in 2011 and combined into a single document.